 But most of the real-world WSN applications need some sort of co-operation among sensor nodes and hence nodes cannot work independently.
 In this case, increase in utility of individual node may result in reduction of other node’s utility and hence may not increase world utility.
 It is also possible that such system can lead to the Tragedy of the Commons (TOC) phenomenon or Braes’ Paradox [TODO], wherein individual’s selfishness leads to significantly lower global utility.
 Such phenomena can be avoided by carefully designing agent’s utility functions as well as constraints under which agent performs task selection.
 In other words, we need to make sure that individual’s utility is ‘aligned’ with the global (or world) utility, i.e. any increase in agent’s private utility because of its action will also result in increase of world utility.
 A real-world example of this would be human economy, wherein each individual tries to maximize his private utility in the form of income, career advancement etc. If there are no constraints over how individuals can operate and maximize their utility, he can operate at cross purposes to other human beings and thereby leading to the downfall of the global utility (say GDP).
 Here government regulations act as necessary constraints and modifications to human utility function in order to ensure its alignment to global utility.
 Regulations are designed such that any increase in human utility will also cause increase in global growth of the economy.

 In our framework, we don’t have to deal with virtues of trust and honesty among sensor nodes as the design of utility functions of all nodes in the system is in our hand and hence they can be ‘coded’ to be honest.
 Nevertheless, the problem of attaining sub-optimal system wide utility is still required to be addressed, even if nodes are honest.
 This is mainly because of imperfect/partial knowledge that each node has for the rest of the system.
 This partial knowledge of one node can cause it to perform an action which may not benefit the overall system.
-Hence, key to achieve higher global utility lies in the design of private (individual node) as well as global utility functions such that they are aligned.
+Hence, key to achieving higher global utility lies in the design of private (individual node) as well as global utility functions such that they are aligned.
 In this paper we investigate the adaptation of COIN theory to address this critical problem in sensor systems.

 Another drawback of using DIRL in real-world application is determining reward functions/price settings.
 It is difficult to investigate different aspects of system dynamics and choose reward settings for each resource/task.
 Also these settings need to be changed on the fly whenever overall system state and/or application requirements change.
 Hence, hand-tuning of reward-settings is not acceptable.
 COIN based macro-learning can help learning the right settings for these rewards (private utilities) for individual nodes and no domain expertise is required to set them.
 Macro-learning can update micro-learners utility function as and when application state/requirement changes and always steer them toward global optimization goal.